Custodian Property Income REIT plc: Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them.

 DJ Custodian Property Income REIT plc: Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them.

 Custodian Property Income REIT plc (CREI) Custodian Property Income REIT plc: Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them.
-06-March-2023 / 16:58 GMT/BST
+10-March-2023 / 15:05 GMT/BST

 -----------------------------------------------------------------------------------------------------------------------